 What is Counselling?

-In a private and confidential setting, a working relationship occurs when a person reaches out to a counsellor seeking help.
+In a private and confidential setting, the beginning of a therapeutic alliance starts when a person reaches out to a counsellor seeking help.

-In a therapeutically held space, the client and counsellor will aim to explore any difficulties that the client may be experiencing in their life at the present moment.
+In a therapeutically held space (either online or face-to-face), the client and counsellor will then aim to explore any difficulties that the client may be experiencing in their life at the present moment.

 Psychological pain, bereavement, family and/or relationship breakdowns, examination, self-harming, social anxieties, suicidal thoughts, work or health stress as well as feelings of anger, anxiety, depression, grief, guilt, helplessness, hopelessness, sadness, worthlessness to name a few can all be explored and discussed in a therapeutic counselling session with a counsellor.